rakudo/rakudo/README.md

 Questions about NQP can also be posted to the #raku IRC channel.
 For questions about MoarVM, you can join #moarvm on freenode.

+## Code of Conduct

+The Raku community is committed to providing a welcoming, inclusive, safe, and enjoyable environment for everyone.
+Programming should be `-Ofun`.
+The Raku Community therefore has adopted a [Code of Conduct](https://github.com/Raku/problem-solving/blob/master/solutions/meta/code_of_conduct.md).
+Please see the [CoC Incident Report Guide](https://github.com/Raku/problem-solving/blob/master/solutions/meta/coc_incident_response_guide.md) should you feel the need to report any violations of the Code of Conduct.

 ## Reporting bugs

 See https://github.com/rakudo/rakudo/issues/new